kiwiz/gkeepapi/docs/index.rst

 FAQ
 ===

-1. I get a "NeedsBrowser" `exception.APIException` when I try to log in.

-Your account probably has Two Factor enabled.
-To get around this, you'll need to generate an App Password for your Google account.

-2. I get a "CaptchaRequired" `exception.LoginException` when I try to log in.
+1. I get a "NeedsBrowser", "CaptchaRequired" or "BadAuthentication" :py:class:`exception.LoginException` when I try to log in.

+This usually occurs when Google thinks the login request looks suspicious.
+Here are some steps you can take to resolve this:

+1. Make sure you have the newest version of gkeepapi installed.
+2. Instead of logging in every time, cache the authentication token and reuse it on subsequent runs.
+See `here <https://github.com/kiwiz/keep-cli/blob/master/keep#L106-L128>`_ for an example implementation.
+3. If you have 2-Step Verification turned on, generating an App Password for gkeepapi is highly recommended.
+4. Allowing access through `<https://accounts.google.com/DisplayUnlockCaptcha>_` has worked for some people.
-If you're using Python 2.x, try switching to Python 3.x.
-See this `issue <https://github.com/kiwiz/gkeepapi/issues/69>`_ for more information.
+5. Upgrading to a newer version of Python (3.7+) has worked for some people.
+See this `issue <https://gitlab.com/AuroraOSS/AuroraStore/issues/217#note_249390026>`_ for more information.
+6. If all else fails, try testing gkeepapi on a separate IP address and/or user to see if you can isolate the problem.

 Known Issues
 ============